SasanTazayoni/Ecommerce-online-store/README.md

 # Ecommerce-online-store

-This project can be run using the command: "npm start" in your terminal.
+This project can be run using the command: "npm start" in your code editor terminal.